notnek/SetVersion/README.md

 ## Installation

-The directory */setversion* should be placed in */system/expressionengine/third_party/*
++ The directory */setversion* should be placed in */system/expressionengine/third_party/*
++ Add the rules from .htaccess to your site's .htaccess file

 ## Usage